-Polis – Adriatic – Europe, a project of the Book Fair(y) envisioned as another festival, was established at the jubilee, 10th Book Fair(y).
+Polis – Adriatic – Europe, a project of the Book Fair(y) envisaged as another festival, was established at the jubilee, the 10th Book Fair(y).
 Although this festival didn’t last long, its main program, Unearthed Istria, did survive.
-It talks about the artistic and, at those times, not at least visible Istria, whose secrets were starting to be discovered due to the dedication of Boško Obradović who poured his zeal for discovery into the very foundations of the Fair, inextricably bound to its local, Istrian scene, be it literary, musical, artistic…
+Unearthed Istria is about the artistic and, at the time, not so visible Istria, whose secrets were starting to be discovered due to the dedication of Boško Obradović who poured his zeal for discovery into the very foundations of the Fair, inextricably bound to its local, Istrian scene, be it literary, musical, artistic…

-Since 2005, Livio Morosin, Tamara Obrovac, Dario Marušić, Drago Orlić, and Danijel Načinović explored the underneath of Istria’s surface.
-That journey through Istria inspired the program Istria Seen through the Foreigner’s Eyes, which, in turn, resulted in the publishing of the book I Pull the pines in My Dreams (Vuković&Runjić), a collection of travel writings, essays, stories and autobiographical short stories authored by twenty foreign writers.
-Unearthed Istria reached its peak in Montenegro with the participation of Livio Morosin, Dario Marušić, Matija Ferlin, Mauro Ferlin, Matija Debeljuh, Roberta Razzi, Dijana Vidušin, Aljoša Pužar.
+Since 2005, Livio Morosin, Tamara Obrovac, Dario Marušić, Drago Orlić, Danijel Načinović and many others have explored the underneath of Istria’s surface.
+That journey through Istria inspired the program Istria Seen through the Foreigner’s Eyes, which, in turn, resulted in the publishing of the book "U mislima čupam borove" (Vuković&Runjić), a collection of travel writings, essays, stories and autobiographical short stories authored by twenty foreign writers.
+Unearthed Istria reached the turning point in Montenegro with the participation of Livio Morosin, Dario Marušić, Matija Ferlin, Mauro Ferlin, Matija Debeljuh, Roberta Razzi, Dijana Vidušin, Aljoša Pužar.

 In May 2007, contemporary Istrian scene was presented in Kotor, Bar, and Ulcinj, while the next year, Alen and Nenad Sinkauz unearthed Istria at the festival Un mare due sponde in Termoli.